etrombly/gateway/README.md

 This is a gateway script to communicate between RFM69 nodes and an MQTT broker.
 Ported from https://github.com/computourist/RFM69-MQTT-client to python.

 Prereqs:

-  you also need the python paho library for mqtt.
+  you need the python paho library for mqtt.

   You also need my RFM69 library to be in the gateway directory: